koder77/l1vm/README.md

 On the Raspberry Pi the GPIO pins can be used with my GPIO module.
 Also the serial port can be used.

-Brackets is a statically typed language.
+My langauge Brackets is a statically typed language.
 Now with variable type safety!
 </b>

 Here is the output of my fractalix fractal program using the SDL module:<br>